Oldham College

-Oldham College, is a further education college based in Oldham, Greater Manchester, England.
+Oldham College is a further education college in Oldham, Greater Manchester, England.

 History

 Oldham College was established in 1893 after a donation from the Platt family, a famous textile machinery manufacturer.
 This led to the institution of the School of Art and Science in the town centre.
 It was situated on the junction of Ashcroft Street and the former Chapel Street, the site is now occupied by the Town Square Shopping Centre.

 Present day

 Oldham College was inspected by Ofsted in 2019 and was rated good in all areas.

 Oldham College offer a range of courses, including vocational courses, T Levels, Apprenticeships, adult courses and university courses.

 Around £45 million has been invested in upgrading or completely replacing facilities since 2012.
 In 2021, the latest new building – a £9M Construction Centre – was completed alongside the addition of a new £9M Health and Life Sciences Centre.
 Other recent changes include new simulation suites which mirror a real-life clinical hospital ward, nursery and care home.